dlarrick/pykumo/Cloud_api_v3.md

 This document is published in an effort to discover enough of the v3 API to allow pykumo to continue to monitor and control users' indoor units via their local API.
 It could also serve as a guide for developing a library that monitors and controls units via the cloud.

-### Remaining to be discovered
+### Remaining to be documented

-Two critical pieces of information that are required for local communication with the indoor units are missing.
-These are:
-- IP address.
-Technically this is not required, since the user could provide it during setup.
-This information has proven to be missing and/or unreliable for some users.
-- Indoor unit password.
-This piece is critical, and I've yet to find it in any of the responses that I've tried.
+Portions of the v3 API are not yet documented:
 - PATCH endpoint structure

+## WebSocket interface
+More information -- including the indoor unit password -- is available via a WebSocket interface.
+[HA-Kumo-WS](https://github.com/EnumC/ha_kumo_ws) is an entirely cloud-based integration and has examples of using this WebSocket.

 ## Hostname
 The scheme and hostname for all endpoints described below is https://app-prod.kumocloud.com/